 The net 2020-II Purchase Price of \$2,411 has been allocated to identifiable assets acquired based on their respective estimated fair values.
 No liabilities were assumed as part of the acquisition of the 2020-II Acquired Stores other than the lease obligation.
 The excess of the fair value over the 2020-II Purchase Price of the tangible and intangible assets acquired is recorded as a bargain purchase.
-The following table summarizes the estimated fair value of the identifiable assets acquired and assumed liabilities as of the Closing Date:
+The following table summarizes the estimated fair value of the identifiable assets acquired and assumed liabilities as of the 2020-II Closing Date:

-Way 14, 2020
+May 14, 2020

-\$ 18
+Cash \$ 18

-2,218
+Inventory 2,218

-375
+Property, plant, and equipment 375

-5,605
+Operating lease right of use asset 5,605

-(5,605)
+Operating lease right of use liability (5,605)

-(53)
+Deferred tax liability (53)

-(147)
+Bargain purchase (147)

-\$ 2,411
+Total \$ 2,411

-$The following table summarizes the 2020-III \ Purchase \ Price \ consideration \ and \ related \ cash \ outflow \ at the \ 2020-III \ Closing \ Date:$
+The following table summarizes the 2020-III Purchase Price consideration and related cash outflow at the 2020-III Closing Date: